antonvh/LMS-uart-esp/Libraries/LPF2/README.md

 The code in this drectory is a proof of concept showing that the simplistic microbit implemenation can be adopted to work with the ESP8266.

-## run test
+## counting test

-Upload `lpf2.py` and `lpf2_demo.py` on the ESP8266.
+Upload `LPF2_esp.py` and `LPF2_test.py` on the ESP8266.
 Execute `lpf2_SPIKE.py` on the SPIKE prime.
 In this example the 'sensor' counts repeatedly from 0 to 9.
 The SPIKE receives this number and displays it on the screen.
 The ESP8266 emulates a UltraSonic sensor (type 62=0x3e).

-## Extensive LPF2 class (in LPF2 folder)
-This class allows for configuration of the sensor.
-It supports multple modes per sensor.

-### problems with Timer

-In porting the file `LPF2.py` to the ESP8266 problems occur with the Timer object. needs to be solved.
+## Example woth TOF VL53
+Upload `LPF2_esp.py` and `LPF2_tof.py`.
+You also need the `vl53.mpy` library from the TOF Project.
+Connect a vL53x sensor to the i2c port of the ESP board.
+Place LPF2_tof.py in main.py to automatically start the sensor.
+Now, the sensor can be used in standard Lego Education Spike Prime environement, or from micropython.